bakedziti420/tdd-and-mocha/readme.md

 **Acceptance tests** verify our apps at the level of user interaction; testing for things when users take an action like visiting a page, clicking a links, loggin in, etc.

-  * A unit test focuses on an individual methods.
+  * A unit test focuses on an individual method.
 Unit tests are intended to test modular blocks of code to ensure a specific input results in a specific output.

   * Acceptance tests have a much wider focus.
 You'd use acceptance testing to make sure a sign-in form works, or that a user who doesn't have admin privileges can see this page, while a user who does have admin privileges can see that page.

-Unit testing always should come before acceptance testing.

 You'll see the term **test coverage** pop up pretty often.
 People are always aiming for "100% test coverage".
 If your app has 100% test coverage, that means every single method in your app has a unit test verifying that it works.